reltaher/ProductionLineTracker-OOP-GUI-DB/README.md

 -Creating UML Diagrams within IntelliJ Ultimate Edition withing a package (Right Click Package -> Diagrams -> Show Diagram)

 -Use of Enums (a fixed set of special objects, or constants), Abstract Classes (A class that cannot be used to make objects), and Interfaces (Similar to a contract).

+-Inheritance, which is the idea of a subclass deriving fields and methods from a superclass.

+-Polymorphism, which in biology is defined as an organism having many different forms and stages.
+This idea also applies on Object Oriented Programming, where a subclass can have its unique states and behavior compared to its superclass.